Stellacore/peridetic/README.md

-Peridetic algorithms utilize a simple, [fast](#Runtime-Performance) and [precise](#Transformation-Precision) direct numeric iteration approach which involves minimal use of transcendental function evaluations - a minimum number of square root evaluations are used during solution and then only two trig function evaluations (of std::atan2()) to return longitude/parallel as conventional (radian) angle values.
+Peridetic algorithms utilize a simple, [fast](#Runtime-Performance) and [precise](#Transformation-Precision) direct numeric iteration approach which involves minimal use of transcendental function evaluations - a minimum number of square root evaluations are needed during solution process and only two trig function evaluations (of std::atan2()) at the end for expressing longitude/parallel information as conventional (radian) angle values.

-The mathematical formulae and algorithm detail is described in:
+The mathematical formulae and algorithm detail are described in:

 * [./doc/perideticSummary.pdf](https://github.com/Stellacore/peridetic/tree/main/doc/perideticSummary.pdf)